MohammadAhmadig/MohammadAhmadi.github.io/_presentations/presentation-02.md

 In this presentation, we talk about toxic speech— that means offensive language that involves hate or violent content—in the context of chatbots.
 Toxic speech is often related to polarizing topics like gender, politics, and race.
 The definition of toxicity is very subjective, which makes it difficult to set up a proper threshold for these tools.

 -This paper is "Why So Toxic?
 Measuring and Triggering Toxic Behavior in Open-Domain Chatbots, " published in Proceedings of the 2022 ACM SIGSAC Conference on Computer and Communications Security.
+This paper presents a large-scale measurement of toxicity in chatbots.
+The authors found that chatbots could respond with toxic outputs even when presented with non-toxic queries.
+Their work highlights the need to design better defense methods and pre-training/fine-tuning processes for chatbots.
+First, they want to answer this question: What kinds of queries (specific non-toxic queries) are more likely to drive a chatbot to respond in a toxic way?

 <br/><img src='/images/PaperTx0.jpg'>